5argon/arkham-starter/documentations/help/campaign-reference.md

 ## Where are they?

-Go to `sveltekit/src/lib/campaign` to see folders named after abbreviation of the campaign's name.
-Inside you will find exactly 4 files, forming hierarchy of data from bottom to top in this order :
+Go to [`sveltekit/src/lib/campaign`](https://github.com/5argon/arkham-starter/tree/main/sveltekit/src/lib/campaign) to see folders named after abbreviation of the campaign's name.

+Inside you will find exactly 4 files.
+Each file can be edited and submit for changes by pressing the pencil button to open GitHub's built-in editor.
+They form a hierarchy of data from bottom to top in this order :

 ## Encounter